state-of-the-art/BlendNet/README.md

 ### Blender Addon

-It's integrated with the current Blender render engine and allows user to send the same configuration to the Manager to use the cloud resources for rendering.
+It's integrated with the current Blender render engine and allows user to send the the same configuration to the Manager to use the cloud resources for rendering.

 Area of responsibility:
 * User UI with a way to configure and monitor the BlendNet activity.